SumanSunuwar/project_boggle/README.md

 4. The file is inclusive in the project root folder with english word list

 5. Make all the environment set and run the program.....

+6. Todo need to return data structure format from the searcher function